tech-alchemistNeel/nsscieee.github.io/README.txt

 (* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)
+Feedback, bug repozsasasarts, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn